schackartk/R_for_research/notes/01-scripting/README.md

 In some ways, this simplifies development.

-To illustrate this, we can create a list called "names" by entering this in the _Console_:
+To illustrate this, we can create a vector called "names" by entering this in the _Console_:

 ```
 > names <- c("John", "Jay", "Rich")